• Skip to primary navigation

 Instructions

-• Prick each mini pumpkin with a fork and cook them on plate in the microwave for 4 minutes.
-(If you don't have a microwave, then roast them in the oven for about 10 minutes at 200°C/180°C fan/400°F/gas 6.)
+• Prick each mini pumpkin with a fork underneath and cook them on plate in the microwave for 4-5 minutes.

 • Set them aside to cool.
-Meanwhile, in a pan, fry the mushrooms, bacon (if using) and garlic in a little olive oil for about a couple of minutes or until cooked.
+Meanwhile, in a pan, sauté the mushrooms and garlic in a little olive oil (and bacon, if using) for a couple of minutes on medium heat until cooked.

-• Take the mushroom mixture off the heat, adding all the other ingredients and stuff the mixture into each mini pumpkin cavity.
+• Take the mushroom mixture off the heat, adding all the other ingredients (crème fraîche, walnuts and half the cheese) and stuff the mixture into each mini pumpkin cavity.

 (At this point, you can set them aside in advance preparation and simply finish them off in the oven before serving.)